top of page

 FREQUENTLY ASKED QUESTIONS

 Happy Feet is the first stage of BSC's competitive program.
-In addition to two weekly practices, all 2018 players and most of 2017 players will play our in-house "Happy Feet Street Soccer League" until they are ready for the 7v7 league format (NorCal League).
-Also, some 2016 and 2015 players will also play the Happy Feet league.
+In addition to two weekly practices, all 2020 and 2019 players, most of 2018 players, and some 2017 and 2016 players will play our in-house "Happy Feet Street Soccer League" until they are ready for the 7v7 league format (NorCal League).

 BSC Pathway and Expectation